zjy-dev/de-fuzz/internal/fuzz/plan.md

     2.  **Loop**: Continue as long as `seedPool.Next()` returns a seed and the bug quota is not met.
         a.
 Get the next `seed` from the pool.
         b.
 Call `compiler.Compile(seed, vm)`.
         c.
-If compilation succeeds, call `vm.Run()` to execute the binary.
+If compilation succeeds, call `executor.Execute(seed, vm)` to run all test cases.
         d.
-Call `analyzer.AnalyzeResult()` with the seed and execution feedback.
+Call `analyzer.AnalyzeResult()` with the seed and the execution results.
         e.
 If a `bug` is found:
             i.
 Increment `bugCount`.
             ii.
 Call `reporter.Save(bug)`.